 Does the park service own the entire plantation?

-Cotton and corn were the two primary products.
-By 1860 Rose Hill was producing nearly 300 bales of cotton and 4,000 bushels of corn per year.
-Early in the site’s history, oats also appear to have been a significant crop.
+Enslaved fieldhands and laborers raised mainly cotton and corn at Rose Hill.
+By 1860, they produced nearly 300 bales of cotton and 4,000 bushels of corn, annually.
+Early in the plantation’s history, oats also appear to have been a major crop.

 Does Rose Hill have “slave quarters” on the site?

-May I rent the grounds of Rose Hill for my wedding?
+May I rent the grounds of Rose Hill for an event?

-The grounds at Rose Hill Plantation may be rented for weddings and other events.
+Yes, the grounds at Rose Hill Plantation may be rented for events.
 Please review our regulations for rental of the grounds for pricing and other information.